smucclaw/eu-ai-act/act.md

 purpose;

-(19) 'conformity assessment' means the process of verifying whether the requirements set out in Title III, Chapter 2 of this Regulation relating to a high-risk AI system have been fulfilled;
+(19) 'conformity assessment' means the process of verifying whether the requirements set out in Title III, Chapter 2 of this Regulation relating to a high-risk AI system have been fulfilled; and carrying out the necessary procedures for the assessment, designation and notification

-(20)  'notifying authority' means the national authority responsible for setting up and carrying out the necessary procedures for the assessment, designation and notification of conformity assessment bodies and for their monitoring;
+(20) 'conformity assessment' means the process of verifying whether the requirements set out in Title III, Chapter 2 of this Regulation relating to an AI system have been fulfilled; 'notifying authority' means the national authority responsible for setting up and carrying out the necessary procedures for the assessment, designation and notification of conformity assessment bodies and for their monitoring;

 (21) 'conformity assessment body' means a body that performs third-party conformity assessment activities, including testing, certification and inspection;